Varkala Kerala, India Travel Guide

 If eating traditionally, use your right hand.
 The left hand is considered unclean for eating or handling food.
 Tipping is recognized for excellent service but is not mandatory.

-Always ask for permission before taking photos of individuals, especially women and children.
+Always get consent before taking photos of individuals, particularly women and kids.
 A simple gesture or "photo?" often works.
 Photography may be restricted or prohibited inside certain religious sites or sensitive areas.
 Respect these rules.

 Varkala's natural terrain, with cliffs and staircases, is generally not wheelchair-friendly.
 Papanasam beach access has a paved ramp from the helipad but uneven surfaces.
 Most guesthouses lack lifts/ramps.
 Accessible attractions are limited, local transport not wheelchair friendly.
 Some newer accommodations might have ramps; confirm directly.